dreamsdk/codeblocks/README.md

 ## Introduction

-This repository will allow you to build [Code::Blocks 25.03](https://www.codeblocks.org "Code::Blocks") for embedding it in the [Code::Blocks Patcher for DreamSDK](https://github.com/dreamsdk/codeblocks-patcher) binary.
+This repository will allow you to build [Code::Blocks 25.03](https://www.codeblocks.org "Code::Blocks") for embedding it in the [Code::Blocks Patcher for DreamSDK](https://github.com/dreamsdk/codeblocks-patcher).

 Code::Blocks 25.03 is available in both 32-bits and 64-bits.
 You will need to build both versions from the same source.
 Unlike Code::Blocks 17.12 or 20.03, Code::Blocks 25.03 does not support Windows XP: it only works with Windows 10 and later.